caganseyrek/Blackjack/README.md

    * When you stay, your turn in round is over and dealer reveals their face-down card.
 If dealer's hand is lower than 17, they draw until they reach or go over 17 points.
 If dealer is went over 21, you win the round.

  * After that whoever's hand is greater wins (between player and dealer).
 If both player's and dealer's hands are equal in points, it's a tie.

----

->Please note that I made this project for learning and practising purposes.
-Codes may be inefficient, written incorrectly or entirely may not work.